Operetta: History

 Operetta became recognized as a musical genre around 1850 in Paris.
 In 1870, the centre for operetta shifted to Vienna when Paris fell to the Prussians.
 The form of operetta continued to evolve through the First World War.

 There are some common characteristics among operettas that flourished from the mid-1850s through the early 1900s, beginning with the French opéra-bouffe.
 They contain spoken dialogue interspersed between musical numbers, and often the principal characters, as well as the chorus, are called upon to dance, although the music is largely derived from 19th-century operatic styles, with an emphasis on singable melodies.
-Operetta in the twentieth century is more complex and reached its prosperity in Austria and Germany.
+Operetta in the twentieth century is more complex and reached its pinnacle in Austria and Germany.

 Operetta is a precursor of the modern musical theatre or the "musical".
 In the early decades of the 20th century, operetta continued to exist alongside the newer musicals, with each influencing the other.
 The distinctive traits of operetta are found in the musical theatre works of Jerome Kern, Richard Rodgers and Stephen Sondheim.

 Operetta in French

 Origins

 Operetta was first created in Paris, France in the middle of the 19th century in order to satisfy a need for short, light works in contrast to the full-length entertainment of the increasingly serious opéra comique.
 By this time, the "comique" part of the genre name had become misleading: Georges Bizet's Carmen (1875) is an example of an opéra comique with a tragic plot.
 The definition of "comique" meant something closer to "humanistic", meant to portray "real life" in a more realistic way, representing tragedy and comedy next to each other, as Shakespeare had done centuries earlier.
 With this new connotation, opéra comique had dominated the French operatic stage since the decline of tragédie lyrique.
 The origins of French operetta began when comic actors would perform dances and songs to crowds of people at fairs on open-air stages.
 In the beginning of the 18th century these actors began to perform comic parodies of known operas.
 These performances formed operetta as a casual genre derived from opéra comique, while returning to a simpler form of music.
 Many scholars have debated as to which composer should be credited as the inventor of operetta; Jaques Offenbach or Hervé.
 It is concluded that Hervé completed the groundwork, and Offenbach refined and developed the art form into the concept of operetta as we know it today.
-Therefore, "Offenbach is considered the father of French operetta- but so is Hervé."
+Therefore, "Offenbach is considered the father of French operetta – but so is Hervé."